pUrGe12/G-code-translation-using-python/README.txt

 11. G54 --> coordinate system
 12. G64 --> specify tolerance (P)

 Note: Since machine configuration, kinematics and control systems are unknown, I will be assuming the G00 command to be the same as G01 command, i.e. a straight line motion.
+(Not that it would matter anyway, since G00 is for positioning)

 The M-codes and letter codes taken into consideration are:
 1. M0 --> pause machine